-One of the priority actions for the Board is to appoint an accreditation authority to accredit education providers and programs of study for the paramedicine profession.
+One of the priority actions for a National Board is to appoint an accreditation authority to accredit education providers and programs of study for the paramedicine profession.

-Applications are now open for potential accreditation entities to submit expressions of interest in undertaking the accreditation functions for paramedicine as set out in the Health Practitioner Regulation National Law (National Law)1
+Applications have now closed for potential accreditation entities to submit expressions of interest in undertaking the accreditation functions for paramedicine as set out in the Health Practitioner Regulation National Law (National Law)1

 The appointed accreditation entity will:

 The Board considers recommendations made by the accreditation authority and decides whether or not to approve an accredited program as a qualification for registration as a paramedic.

 Accreditation standards help to ensure that education providers give students the knowledge, skills and professional attributes to competently practise in the profession.

 For more information on the accreditation function see Accreditation under the National Law Act.